 38. Babylights

 Very fine, delicate highlights that mimic the natural highlights children get from the sun.
-They add subtle dimension without heavy streaking, making the hair appear naturally thicker.
+They add subtle dimension without heavy streaking, making the hair naturally thicker.

 39. Money Piece